Mat1971/IRCScripts/Handover/ReadMe.md

 ### Testing
 * Make sure you're connected to the DJ server and are in the DJ channel
-* Type into any window in ADI:  /test TestSamLink
+* Type into any window in ADI:  /TestSamLink
 * If this prints a message in the DJ channel, the ADI end of this script is working and ready to receive the countdown from SAM

 ### Limitations